 Incumbent LECs are required to negotiate in good faith with telecommunications carriers requesting any or all of the above arrangements.
-Certain, but not all, FCC rules regarding pricing of interconnection agreements have been stayed by the U.S. Court of Appeals for the Eighth Circuit in a case challenging certain of the FCC's interconnection regulations.
-However, carriers still may negotiate agreements, and if the negotiating carriers cannot reach agreement within a prescribed time, either carrier may request binding arbitration of the disputed issues by the relevant state regulatory commission.
+Certain, but not all, FCC rules regarding pricing of interconnection agreements were stayed by the U.S. Court of Appeals for the Eighth Circuit in a case challenging certain of the FCC's interconnection regulations.
+The Eighth Circuit recently overturned several parts of the FCC's Interconnection Decision.
+In summary, the Eighth Circuit ruled that the FCC lacked jurisdiction to issue certain pricing rules in its Interconnection Decision, and that state regulators retain the authority to determine pricing in the interconnection context.
+The Eighth Circuit also held that the FCC's "pick and choose" rule (which permits competing carriers to "pick and choose" among individual provisions of interconnection agreements that have previously been negotiated) was an unreasonable construction of the 1996 Telecom Act.
+The FCC has announced that it plans to appeal the decision to the United States Supreme Court.
+Despite the Eighth Circuit's decision, the duties imposed on incumbent local exchange carriers under the 1996 Telecom Act to facilitate competition remain in effect.
+Carriers still may negotiate agreements, and if the negotiating carriers cannot reach agreement within a prescribed time, either carrier may request binding arbitration of the disputed issues by the relevant state regulatory commission.